Office: KAVLI K34

 His main interest is in "Initial Conditions for Inflation", examining the effect that high energy physics has on the universe a split second after the Big Bang.
 In 2014, he proved that that the pre-inflationary universe takes an extremely generic form, independent of the type of particle which drives the early accelerated expansion of the universe.

-In addition to theoretical investigation, he also examines the observational consequences of these new ideas; testing theories against the latest data from the Planck satellite using the University supercomputers.
+In addition to theoretical investigation, he also examines the observational consequences of these new ideas; testing theories against the latest data from microwave telescopes using the University supercomputers.

 Recently, his work has focussed on developing novel Bayesian algorithms for high-dimensional parameter estimation and model comparison using nested sampling.
 Possible applications currently under investigation include protein folding and compressed sensing, in addition to cosmological parameter estimation.

-Will Handley is a member of the Planck Core HFI team.
+Will Handley is a member of the Planck Core HFI team 2.

 Feb 2015: Planck 2015 results: I overview of products and scientific results: arXiv:1502.01582